KernelTuner/dashboard/README.md

-# KTdashboard - monitor your Kernel Tuner runs!
+# KTdashboard - monitor your Kernel Tuner runs

 KTdashboard allows you to monitor, analyze, and visualize an active or completed auto-tuning run of [Kernel Tuner](https://github.com/benvanwerkhoven/kernel_tuner/), a tool for automatic optimization of CPU and GPU computational